CrossyChainsaw/Portfolio/README.md

 [Reverse Hangman Online Documentation - Architecture](https://github.com/Epic-Chainsaw-Massacre#architecture)

 ## Design Origin
 At first glance it all might looked like I was building a random interface and hoping for the best.
 Actually what I was doing all this time is trying to recreate my application I made earlier, ReverseHangmanDesktop.
-This is was ReverseHangmanDesktop looks like (if you've read Reverse Hangman Online Documentation this might look furmilair).
+This is was ReverseHangmanDesktop looks like (if you've read Reverse Hangman Online Documentation this might look familiar).

 ![image](https://user-images.githubusercontent.com/74303221/173570455-621c2a54-a43f-4498-80e6-6f570801afb1.png)

 ![image](https://user-images.githubusercontent.com/74303221/173570820-9ee24450-4e26-46ab-9e69-7cb9e7e419ea.png)

 ### Comic Sans MS
 But how did I come up with this design you're asking?
 As you might know, Comic Sans MS is the real meme font.
 ReverseHangmanDesktop itself was a meme that slowly became reality.
-So I wanted to make the application for it a big meme.
+So I wanted to make the application for a big meme.
 This also perfectly fits that it has been made in WinForms.

 ### Black and White
-The colors black and white haven't been chosen randomly.
+The colours black and white haven't been chosen randomly.
 I wanted to create a page that gives a 'grim ominous' vibe.
-I'm not sure if thats the corerct words I'm trying to say 'een kille en nare vibe'.
+I'm not sure if that’s the correct words I'm trying to say 'een kille en nare vibe'.
 Having a black screen gives this dead and cold vibe.
 For a long time I was also looking for scary fonts like these.

 ![image](https://user-images.githubusercontent.com/74303221/173572160-33f7eccf-f126-4236-8559-78cf226fd0b8.png)